Home » Central Catalonia » A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

 ⚠️ Important!

-The parking lot Can Maçana has space for 100 vehicles.
-You have to pay 4€ to park there on weekends and public holidays.
+The Can Maçana parking lot has space for 100 vehicles.
+On weekends and public holidays, you must pay 4€ to park there.
 Also, it tends to be crowded quite early.

 The hike to get to La Foradada starts at the parking Can Maçana.
-To find the trailhead, take the track next to the picnic area in the parking.
-You’ll see a fence with an arrow painted.
+Once there, take the track next to the picnic area in the parking to find the trailhead.
+Shortly, you’ll see a fence with an arrow painted.
 Cross it, and you’ll be on the right track!

-The first part of the hike is a walk suitable for all ages and levels as it’s very plain.
+The first part of the hike is a walk suitable for all ages and levels because it’s very plain.
 Once you find the first intersection, turn left, following the “Refugi Vicenç Barber” signs.
-After a while, you’ll see the lookout Mirador de Can Maçana.
-A sign on the lookout highlights all the interesting points you can see from there.
+After a while you’ll see the lookout Mirador de Can Maçana.
+There is a sign in the lookout highlighting all the interesting points you can see from there.
 If the day is clear, you’ll have uninterrupted panoramic views of the Pedraforca, the Puigmal, and other Catalan mountains.

 The only thing that will indicate you to leave the trail you’re following to start the ascent to La Foradada is a tree with a white and red line painted.
 Pay attention, so you don’t miss it!

 Once you arrive, breathe in the fresh air of the mountain and feel the calm and tranquillity all around you.
-Don’t forget to enjoy the awe-inspiring views as well!
+Also, don’t forget to enjoy the awe-inspiring views!
 Let your imagination run wild and try to guess what kind of object the nearest peak looks like: is it a chair or a camel?

 🧭 Wikiloc track

-In order not to get lost, check our Wikiloc page where you’ll find the track of this route.
+To avoid getting lost, check our Wikiloc page, where you’ll find the track for this route.

-The way back is done following the same track until getting to the car parking.
+The way back follows the same track until getting to the car parking.

 As crazy as it can sound, in 2013, a Norwegian skydiver named Alexander Polli jumped out of a helicopter and flew through the hole of La Foradada while wearing only a wingsuit.
-He travelled at a speed of 240km/h through the hole, which is like… a lot!
-Take a look at the video of the whole hole experience, and you’ll see!
+He travelled at 240km/h through the hole, which is like… a lot!
+Look at the whole hole experience video, and you’ll see!👇

 If you want to spend a different morning or afternoon in Montserrat, hiking to La Foradada is an excellent option.
 For an even better experience, go there during sunrise or sunset.
 Impressive views are guaranteed!